noahfrederick/ego/README.md

 # Ego

 Ego is a personal command-line assistant that provides a flexible, natural language interface (sort of) for interacting with other programs.
+Think of it as a single-user IRC bot that can be extended with handlers for various natural-language queries.

 ## Installation